nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 investigation, and we were forced to jump through some significant hoops with no timeline or certainty of outcome provided.

-The plan we'd opted to take was effectively a _burn the boats_ focus on hardware start-ups.
+The plan we'd opted to take was effectively a _burn the boats_ focus on hardware startups.
 If we could get a few half-decent customers from this space, we might catch a fortunate bounce with the funding we were expecting—or be able to raise a round, or even a bridge to keep us afloat.

 Unfortunately, that didn't work either.
-Just like the bigger players, we again found hardware start-ups generally wouldn't speak to us, except where intros were made by their investors.
+Just like the bigger players, we again found hardware startups generally wouldn't speak to us, except where intros were made by their investors.
 We had a few of these, some of them incredible companies, but the culture and approach to tool adoption was largely equivalent to that of the larger companies we had managed to speak to.